Lecrapouille/TimedPetriNetEditor/README.md

 *Fig 6 - Traffic Light (made with this editor).*

-Here a small example on how to call your generated GRAFCET as `Grafcet-gen.hpp` with a traffic light depict by the following [net](examples/TrafficLight.json) :
+Here is a small example of how to call your generated GRAFCET as `Grafcet-gen.hpp` with a traffic light depicted by the following [net](examples/TrafficLight.json) :
 - `Red1`, `Green1` and `Orange1` are the three colors of the first light.
 - `Red2`, `Green2` and `Orange1` are the three colors of the second light.
-- `P6`, `T0` and `T3` allows to turn green one of the lights.
+- `P6`, `T0`, and `T3` allows turning green one of the lights.

 By default, the C++ namespace is `generated` but this can be changed by parameters of the method `PetriNet::exportToCpp(filepath, namespace)`.
 Let us